vimofthevine/grid/README.md

     </tr>

 Additional attributes include:
-action
+url
-: url (or route) to use as the link target text
+: string url to use as the link target route
+: use a given route instead of a string params
+: parameters to use with the given route param
+: the route parameter to set with the specified record field text
-: the text to use for the link img
+: the text to use for the link; if specified as {field}, then the value of record->{field} will be displayed
-: an image to use instead of text (text is used as alt attribute)

 Note:
 The field attribute defaults to "id", and the value of the field is